gyoto/Gyoto/INSTALL.Gyoto.md

     libboost-mpi-dev libflint-arb-dev libflint-dev mpi-default-dev \
     python3-dev python3-setuptools swig3.0 python3-numpy python3-matplotlib \
     doxygen pkg-config liblorene-dev lorene-codes-src gfortran g++ libeigen3-dev

+Note for Anaconda user:

+Anaconda is a distribution of software packages that is popular particularly for its Python packages.
+The various components used for building Gyoto listed above interact with each other.
+It is therefore advised to avoid mixing package sources.
+Gyoto can be built using a version of Python installed through Anaconda.
+In this case the C and C++ compilers and libraries should also, in as much as possible, be installed with anaconda: one may install most of them with

+    conda install -c conda-forge cxx-compiler eigen xerces-c cfitsio \
+                                 udunits2 boost libflint libboost-mpi

+Assuming conda is activated, the configure script (see below) should pick them automatically, except ARBLIB as of writing.
+The installation prefix still defaults to /usr/local, though, and one might want to change that e.g. with:

+    ./configure --prefix=$CONDA_PREFIX \
+                --with-arblib-headers=$CONDA_PREFIX/include/flint/

+It should be fine to use swig and doxygen from outside Anaconda, and LORENE (if needed) should be compiled with the Anaconda-provided compilere before compiling Gyoto.

 ## 2- Downloading the source code